Steam Link: Virtual reality

-Hardware
+Hardware device

-Steam Link is a stand-alone hardware device to enable streaming of Steam content from a personal computer or a Steam Machine wirelessly to a television set, including integration of Steam Controller gamepad.
-The device was released along with the debut of Steam Machines in November 2015.
-Valve quietly discontinued the Steam Link in November 2018, in favor of supporting its software-based Steam Link application for mobile devices, smart televisions, and a software package for the Raspberry Pi.
+Steam Link was originally released as a stand-alone hardware device to enable streaming of Steam content from a personal computer wirelessly to a television set, coinciding with the debut of the Steam Machine hardware platform in November 2015.
+It was quietly discontinued in November 2018, in favor of supporting its software-based Steam Link application for mobile devices, smart televisions, and a software package for the Raspberry Pi.

-Steam Link is listed as having the following technical specifications:
+The hardware device is listed as having the following technical specifications: